ldb/vaulter-white/README.md

 ## About
 vaulter-white reads secrets from [Vault](https://vaultproject.io) and passes them into a newly spawned process using environment variables.
 It is particularly useful in containerized applications.
 For example it can be set as the `ENTRYPOINT` in a Docker container to retrieve production Keys for your App.
-After loading the secrets into the environment (while also including all exisiting vairables) it will replace itself with a freshly spawned instance of the configurable process.
+After loading the secrets into the environment (while also including all existing variables) it will replace itself with a freshly spawned instance of the configurable process.

 _Note:_ At the moment only [AppRole](https://www.vaultproject.io/docs/auth/approle.html) authentication is supported.